 With the news that she's expecting her first child with husband James Matthews, all eyes will be on Pippa Middleton - and her regular mum-to-be updates in her monthly column for Waitrose magazine - as we countdown to welcoming her adorable bundle of joy into the world.

-But while everyone has been focused on Pippa’s ever-growing baby bump and tracking down a lookalike version of the floral dress she wore to Meghan’s wedding, a key detail about the future prospects of the youngest daughter of Carole and Michael Middleton may have slipped under the radar.
+But while everyone has been focused on Pippa's ever-growing baby bump and tracking down a lookalike version of the floral dress she wore to Meghan's wedding (opens in new tab), a key detail about the future prospects of the youngest daughter of Carole and Michael Middleton may have slipped under the radar.

 Like her sister the Duchess of Cambridge, Pippa could one day hold an aristocratic title of her own.
 Pippa's father-in-law, David Matthews, is the Laird of Glen Affric and owns the 10,000-acre Scottish estate near Loch Ness in the Scottish highlands, after purchasing it in 2008.

 His eldest son James - Pippa's husband - will inherit the hereditary title, upon his death, and Pippa is expected to be bestowed with a title of her own - one that would be recognised in the Commonwealth.

 Explaining why the 34-year-old will take to her new position like a duck to water, Australian art historian Michael Reed has previously said, "In coming years and particularly as the future Lady Glenaffric, Pippa Middleton will be able to entertain lavishly on her husband's grand Scottish Glen Affric Estate .

 "This is because Pippa herself comes from a family who is familiar with vast landed estates - her great grandmother Olive Middleton grew up at her family's Potternewton Hall Estate, near Leeds - leaving trust funds behind for her descendants."